-Discovery opens door for breast, prostate cancer treatmentsApril 22nd, 2013 in Cancer /
+Discovery opens door for breast, prostate cancer treatmentsApril 22, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—A team of Western Australian cancer researchers interested in the strong link between hormones and cancer have discovered three new molecules that may have an important role to play in future breast and prostate cancer treatments.